lukso-network/lsp-smart-contracts/docs/contracts/LSP6KeyManager/LSP6KeyManager.md

 function _verifyValidityTimestamps(uint256 validityTimestamps) internal view;
 ```

-_Verifying if the current timestamp is within the date and time range provided by `validityTimestamps`._
+Verify that the current timestamp is within the date and time range provided by `validityTimestamps`.

-Verify that the validity timestamp provided is within a valid range compared to the current timestamp.

 #### Parameters